 Learning about how to offer compliant contracts, salaries, and benefits can be overwhelming for a foreign business owner.
 And even when you still understand all the aspects of it, you still need to process your payroll, which is a tedious process.

-There are several regulations you need to follow concerning the labour salary in Dubai.
+There are several regulations you need to follow concerning the Dubai minimum wager for labour.
 Here we have a detailed list:

 - Paying wages on the due date: you have to pay your employers on time since payment delays will represent a fine and that would be detrimental to your business.